johnPGrogan/muscarinic_motivation_CNV/README.md

 % channel against the three behavioural variables RegressEEGVsBeh('readyBS', [-200 1500]);

+% this was actually run on a cluster, to speed up, using this:
+% WholeBrainRegressPermuteParallel

 % and this will plot it, along with the Mass Univariate testing from above PlotTopoAndEffect